hardik-143/quickToast/README.md

 ## How It Works

 1. Call QuickToast() – Pass an options object with your desired message, duration, and type.
-2. Show Toast – Use .showToast() to display the notification.
+2. Show Toast – Use .notify() to display the notification.
 3. Customize – Override default options for styling, HTML content, or behavior.

 ## Features